tccp/website/tcc/_posts/2015-09-28-collaborative-environment.markdown

 The Theoretical & Computational Chemistry community at Pitt sponsors the Henry Frank Lecture series, which brings leading theoretical/computational chemists to Pittsburgh for three-five day stays to deliver lectures and to interact with students, postdocs, and faculty.
-Joint TCC seminars are held in the Physical Chemistry division, in Chemical Engineering, the Pittsburgh Quantum Institute, and the Biophysics Theory Club.
+Joint TCC seminars are held in the [Physical Chemistry division](http://pre.chem.pitt.edu/people/physical-division), in Chemical Engineering, the [Pittsburgh Quantum Institute](http://pqi.org), and the [Biophysics Theory Club](http://www.csb.pitt.edu/event/biophysical-theory-club-11/).
+There is a joint Joint CMU-Pitt Molecular Biophysics and Structural Biology seminar series and a joint CMU-Pitt Computational Biology seminar series.
 Lectures in Scientific Computing, Numerical Methods, Quantum Mechanics, Statistical Mechanics, Biophysics, Advanced Methods of Theoretical and Computational Chemistry, and many more, are offered to all theory & computation students across campus.

 Leading theoretical chemists and physicists who have spoken in these seminar series include